John Grisham: Law and politics

-Grisham practiced law for about a decade and won election as a Democrat to the Mississippi House of Representatives from 1983 to 1990.
+Grisham practiced law for about a decade and won election as a Democrat to the Mississippi House of Representatives, serving from 1983 to 1990.
 He challenged the incumbent after becoming embarrassed by Mississippi's national reputation and inspired by the passage of the Education Reform Act of 1982.
 Grisham represented the 7th District, which included DeSoto County, Mississippi.
 By his second term in the state legislature, he was the vice-chairman of the Apportionment and Elections Committee and a member of several other committees.
 He supported Representative Ed Perry's unsuccessful bid for the House speakership in 1987.
 With a different speaker elected at the beginning of the 1988 legislative session, Grisham was out of favor with the new legislative leaders and assigned to more minor committee roles.
 Not as busy with political affairs, he devoted more time to his novel, The Firm.
 Grisham later reflected that if Perry had become speaker he might have been given more committee responsibilities and thus unable to write.

 Grisham's writing career blossomed with the success of his second book, The Firm, and he gave up practicing law, except for returning briefly in 1996 to represent the family of a railroad worker who was killed on the job.
 His official website states: "He was honoring a commitment made before he had retired from the law to become a full-time writer.
 Grisham successfully argued his clients' case, earning them a jury award of $683,500 — the biggest verdict of his career."

 Writing career

+Although he failed English in community college, Grisham received praise for his writing while taking a business correspondence course during law school.
 Grisham said a case that inspired his first novel came in 1984, but it was not his case.
 He heard a 12-year-old girl telling a jury what had happened to her.
 Her story intrigued Grisham.
 He saw how the members of the jury cried as she told them about having been raped and beaten.
 "I remember staring at the defendant and wishing I had a gun."
 It was then, Grisham later wrote in The New York Times, that a story was born.
-Over the next three years he wrote his first book, A Time to Kill.
+Over the next three years, he wrote his first book, A Time to Kill.
 The book was rejected by 28 publishers before Wynwood Press, an unknown publisher, agreed to give it a modest 5,000 copy printing.
 It was published in June 1988.